hochstrasserio/wirecard/README.md

 $billingInformation = BillingInformation::fromShippingInformation($shippingInformation);
 ```

-A valid billing information requires two additional parameters: The customer’s email and their birth date:
+A valid billing information requires two additional parameters: The customer’s email and their birth date (as `\DateTime` object):

 ``` php
 <?php